AccioMo/yspotify/README.md

 # y-spotify

-A Python script to download Spotify playlists and songs and port them over to iTunes with lyrics and metadata using Genius and Spotify's API.
+A Windows Python script to download Spotify playlists and songs and port them over to iTunes with lyrics and metadata using Genius and Spotify's API.
 Can also be used to download videos from YouTube.

-Install dependencies:
+1. Install dependencies:
 ```
 pip install requests
 pip install bs4